lalvarezt/string_pipeline/docs/template-system.md

 | REPLACEMENT | string | ✅ | Text to replace matches with |
 | FLAGS     | string | ❌ | Modifiers: `g` (global), `i` (case-insensitive), `m` (multiline), `s` (dot-all) |

 **Performance Optimization:** For simple string patterns without regex metacharacters and without global flag, a fast string replacement is used instead of regex compilation.
+Additionally, if the pattern doesn't exist in the input string, the operation returns immediately without processing.

 **Examples:**